madminer-tool/madminer/README.md

 ### Simulator dependencies

 Make sure the following tools are installed and running:
-- MadGraph (we've tested our setup with MG5_aMC v2.6.2 and v2.6.4).
+- MadGraph (we've tested our setup with MG5_aMC v2.6.2 and v2.6.5).
 See
   [https://launchpad.net/mg5amcnlo](https://launchpad.net/mg5amcnlo) for installation instructions.
-Note that MadGraph currently requires Python 2.6 or 2.7 (but not Python 3) as well as a Fortran compiler.
+Note that MadGraph requires a Fortran compiler as well as Python 2.6 or 2.7.
+(Note that you can still run MadMiner with Python 3, as long as you have some Python 2 virtual environment set up.)
 - For the analysis of systematic uncertainties, LHAPDF6 has to be installed with Python support (see also [the documentation of MadGraph's systematics tool](https://cp3.irmp.ucl.ac.be/projects/madgraph/wiki/Systematics)).